franknmungai/react-hackathon/docs/01-introduction.md

 For creating the game's interface, we will be using [React](https://reactjs.org).
 It's a JavaScript library used for creating User interfaces.
 When using React, our output(view or user-interface) is a function of our data.
 The data could be a string, object, array or any data type.
 By changing this data in certain ways, React automatically re-renders the parts of our application affected by the change in data.
 This makes it declarative.
 This is a fundamental concept that will become more clear as we go on with our project.

-To handle chess logic, generating, and validating moves for pieces in our game, checkmate and draw detection, we will be using the library [chess.js](https://github.com/jhlywa/chess.js).
+To handle chess logic, generating and validating moves for pieces in our game, checkmate and draw detection, we will be using the library [chess.js](https://github.com/jhlywa/chess.js).
 It does all the heavy lifting so that we don't need to handle chess related logic directly, letting us focus on our app and user experience.

 ## Setup

 We need to install Node.js to download some of the packages used in this project.
 We will also require Node to create our app's server.
-You can download and install Node.js [here](https://nodejs.org)
+You can download and install Node.js from [here](https://nodejs.org)